Noemidiaz/pands-project/README.md

 ### Distinguishing features by species

-Below are graphs to show with detail each pair of variables taking into account the different iris flower species.
+Below are graphs to show with detail characteristics of each pair of variables taking into account the different iris flower species.

 ![Scatterplot1](Figure_SepalLength_vs_PetalLength.png)
 ![Scatterplot2](Figure_SepalLength_vs_PetalWidth.png)